How to Watch Meghan and Harry's Interview With Oprah If You Missed It

-How to Watch Meghan Markle and Prince Harry's Interview With Oprah Winfrey If You Missed It
+How to Watch Meghan Markle and Prince Harry's Interview With Oprah Winfrey: Airing Again Tonight

 Meghan Markle and Prince Harry's bombshell interview with Oprah Winfrey aired on Sunday night, but you can still watch it.
 Oprah With Meghan and Harry: A CBS Primetime Special was an intimate, wide-ranging affair that covered everything from Markle's revelation of suicidal thoughts, racist comments about the couple's son, Archie, Prince Harry's strained relationship with his father, Prince Charles, and more.